 The futuristic design of three towers sharing a 340-meter long cantilevered platform – the hotel complex was designed by architect Moshe Safdie, and it’s truly one-of-a-kind.
 Within a sprawling entertainment complex, it features an exciting number of shops, restaurants, and performance and event and conference venues, not to mention the only two casinos in the city mark the transformation of the bay.
 I stay here every time I am in town and still, it has something new every year – a new bar, a new shop, a new show, or a new sought-after dining place… among it all, the Digital Light Canvas is a new addition of public art, supported by teamLab since 2017.

 Looking like the Rain Vortex in Jewel Changi, this art installation is, in fact, made of lights, not water.
-It consists of a 15-meter diameter circular lighted rink and a cylinder at a height 20-meter that consists of a collection of light points.
+It consists of a 15-meter diameter circular lighted rink and a cylinder at a height of 20-meter that consists of a collection of light points.
 The art exhibit is giving the public a spectacular lighting show for free every 30 minutes on the hour and half the hour from noon until 8 pm (9 pm on the weekends).
 For S$5 (or with an ArtScience Museum Future World ticket), you could actually create art through an interactive experience with light.
 The exhibit is seasonal and they change the design from time to time – but with the visitor’s involvement, the computer programmed lighting and stimulation never repeats itself!

 “Digital Light Canvas is giving a spectacular lighting show for free every 30 minutes”